Annals of Metz: Annales Mettenses priores

-The first section, 687–805, was written in 806 by a singular author.
+The first section, covering the period from 687 to 805, was written in 806 by a singular author.
 With minor additions of their own, they borrow from the continuations of the Chronicle of Fredegar exclusively until 742, from which point onwards until 768 the author includes additions from the RFA.
-From 768 until 802, the annals borrow primarily from the RFA and for 803-5, the author creates their own original material.
+From 768 until 802, the annals borrow primarily from the RFA, and for 803–805, the author creates their own original material.